Delta Cassiopeiae

-Delta Cassiopeiae (δ Cassiopeiae, abbreviated Delta Cas, δ Cas) is an eclipsing binary star system in the northern circumpolar constellation of Cassiopeia.
+Delta Cassiopeiae is an eclipsing binary star system in the northern circumpolar constellation of Cassiopeia.
+Its name is a Bayer designation that is Latinized from δ Cassiopeiae, and abbreviated Delta Cas or δ Cas.
 Based on parallax measurements taken during the Hipparcos mission, it is approximately 99.4 ly from the Earth.

 Delta Cassiopeiae is the primary or 'A' component of a multiple star system designated WDS J01258+6014.
 Delta Cassiopeiae's two components are therefore designated WDS J01258+6014 Aa and Ab.
 Aa is officially named Ruchbah /'rVkb@/, the traditional name for the system.

 Nomenclature

 δ Cassiopeiae (Latinised to Delta Cassiopeiae) is the star's Bayer designation.
 WDS J01258+6014A is its designation in the Washington Double Star Catalog.

 It also bore the traditional names Ruchbah and Ksora; the former deriving from the Arabic word ركبة rukbah meaning "knee", and the latter appeared in a 1951 publication, Atlas Coeli (Skalnate Pleso Atlas of the Heavens) by Czech astronomer Antonín Bečvář.
 Professor Paul Kunitzch has been unable to find any clues as to the origin of the name.
 The star Alpha Sagittarii also bore the traditional name Ruchbah (as well as Rukbat).
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Ruchbah for the component WDS J01258+6014 Aa on 21 August 2016 and it is now so included in the List of IAU-approved Star Names (Alpha Sagittarii's primary was given the name Rukbat).

 In Chinese, 閣道 (Gé Dào), meaning Flying Corridor, refers to an asterism consisting of Delta Cassiopeiae, Iota Cassiopeiae, Epsilon Cassiopeiae, Theta Cassiopeiae, Nu Cassiopeiae and Omicron Cassiopeiae.
 Consequently, the Chinese name for Delta Cassiopeiae itself is 閣道三 (Gé Dào sān, the Third Star of Flying Corridor).